matloff/TidyverseSkeptic/README.md

 pipes.
 There are so many variations to learn that Hadley's *R for Data Science* book devotes a full chapter to pipes, 3415 words.

-As noted before, a beginner need learn only a small fraction of that material at first, but the above example of the dot notation is certainly not an advanced case.
+Granted, a beginner need learn only a small fraction of that material at first, but the above example of the dot notation is certainly not an advanced case.
 Again, each time the beginner is confronted with a new situation, she must sift through the myriad